Qadeer572/i233059_heavens-above/docs/index.rst

 Whenever you push changes to the main branch:

 1. Tests and linting are run automatically.
 2. The deployment pipeline builds and deploys your app.
 3. Scheduled tasks run periodically to maintain project stability.
 4. Dependencies are automatically updated and tested.
-5. Documentation (this page) is rebuilt and deployed to ReadTheDocs.
+5. Documentation (this page) is rebuilt and deployed to Read the Docs.

 -------------------------------

 End of Documentation
 -------------------------------

-Thank you for visiting the Heaven Documentation!
+Thank you for visiting the **Heaven Documentation!**

-* Made By Qadeer Raza
+*Made by Qadeer Raza*